olvaffe/olv-notes/systems/cros/platform2-camera.md

       - the type is `V4L2_BUF_TYPE_VIDEO_CAPTURE`
       - the memory is `V4L2_MEMORY_MMAP`
       - the count is `kNumVideoBuffers` (4)
-    - it calls `VIDIOC_EXPBUF` to export buffers
+    - it calls `VIDIOC_EXPBUF` to export buffers as dmabufs
-      - they are shmems
     - it calls `VIDIOC_QBUF` to queue buffers
     - it calls `VIDIOC_STREAMON` to start capturing
   - `V4L2CameraDevice::StreamOff`